vdotok/Flutter-chat/README.md

 * When a User connects with an application using SDK, the application will require a Project_ID.
 (A Project_ID is a string that uniquely identifies a project).
 * To generate a Project_ID, perform the following steps:

 1. Run this link -> https://userpanel.vdotok.com/ in Chrome.
-A “Sign in” screen will appear.
+A Sign in screen will appear.
 Please click on the Sign Up link, as shown below:

 ![2](https://user-images.githubusercontent.com/86484384/139055385-c14b148c-b056-4065-9482-249c134f5651.jpg)